myConsciousness/myConsciousness/README.md

 > Yeah GIFs uploaded from your photo gallery will also work if you see it from deck.blue :)

 But because of the spec of the official API, only GIFs of 1M or less can be uploaded.
 So if you are uploading GIF images that are slightly larger in size, you will need to compress them!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-30T04:24:08.934Z
->
-> deck.blue uses the official API to upload GIFs, but uses tricks to play this.

-So if a client does not implement this mechanism, the uploaded GIF will not play.
-However, this is not a feature limited to deck.blue alone :)

----
 <!-- MY-BSKY_TIMELINE:END -->